“Charity brings to life again those who are spiritually dead.” ~ Saint Thomas Aquinas

 As we reflect upon Paul’s opening words in greater detail, particularly his reference to the “yoke of slavery,” one can’t help but recall the recurring message of Jesus throughout His earthly ministry: I have come to set the captives free.
 These words had to be confusing at times to those who viewed captivity and freedom in the more literal sense of the word.
 The Israelites were of course already freed from the bonds of physical enslavement (Exodus 14).
 It is in today’s Gospel where Jesus gives a prime example of the type of freedom he longs for each of us to experience.

 In John’s Gospel, we are told that he who has not love does not know God.
 Because God is love (1 John 4:8).
 May we seek to become agents of God’s love in all that we do.
-For as Charles Caleb Colton once said, “should universal charity prevail, Earth would be a Heaven and hell a fable.”
+May charity be the fulcrum through which we enter into this agency.
+For as Charles Caleb Colton once said, “Should universal charity prevail, Earth would be a Heaven and hell a fable.”